 7 Ways to Fuel Your Writing

-To help you get your writing on track, here are seven training tips to keep you producing strong content.
+To get your writing inspiration on track, here are 7 tips to keep you producing strong content.

 - Read broadly.
 Keep your eye out for new information.
 Read widely to see what others are talking about.
 Consume a wide variety of content including concepts, examples and interviews.
 As you do, think about what your readers’ hot buttons are and what’s in these readings that pushes your buttons.
 Take notes to remind yourself of what struck a chord since this energy can be the fuel for a good story.
 Also, tweet the article to extend the conversation and see what others think.
 Don’t hesitate to add your opinion or related information on the topic.

 - Collect post ideas.
 Write down ideas for columns as they occur to you.
 Don’t trust your brain to store these potential ideas.
 It won’t!
 There are too many other things screaming for its attention.
 Understand that this suggestion takes practice.
 When you identify an idea, capture it on a notepad, smartphone, tablet, computer or other device.
 Keep a running tab of potential blog posts.

 - Brainstorm what’s needed.
 Nothing drags out the writing process more than “wandering in the desert of no idea where I’m going.”
 You should have your article outlined before you ever sit down to write it.
 How do you do this?
 Brainstorm the points a particular topic needs.
 It’s a good idea to do this at an earlier point in time if possible.
 If research is needed, get it.
 Depending on how you work, this can mean having a list in progress and adding to it when you have small bites of time like when waiting for kids or your morning commute.

 - Start writing where the energy is.
 Remember you’re not in second grade any more, so you can throw out Mrs. Ludwig’s dictum to start writing at the beginning.
 Instead compose the sections of your post based on where your energy is and go back to fill in the others.
 I rarely start writing from the introductory sentence.